mgao6767/frds/docs/source/index.rst

            loglikelihood=-4086.487358003049)

 Use :class:`frds.algorithms.GARCHModel_CCC` to estimate a bivariate :doc:`/algorithms/garch-ccc` model.
-The results are as good as those otained in Stata, if not better (based on loglikelihood).
+The results are as good as those obtained in Stata, if not better (based on loglikelihood).

 >>> from frds.algorithms import GARCHModel_CCC
 >>> toyota = df["toyota"].to_numpy() * 100